Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Geometry Reconfiguration

-The previous free space and the obstacle region are derived by ignoring the physical size of members and nodes, such as the obstacle polygon shown in Figure~\ref{fig:single-polygon} that is derived by regarding node $v_1$ as a point and member $(v_6, v_8)$ as a line segment without thickness.
-In practice, a node is a sphere and a member is a cylinder, so it is not guaranteed that the minimum distance among members (Eq.~\ref{eq:min-distance-edges}) is greater than the diameter of an edge module (or the sum of the radius of a node and the radius of an edge module) even the involved node is not inside its obstacle region.
-This difficulty is overcome through increasing the derived obstacle region by considering the physical size of VTT components.
+The previous free space and the obstacle region are derived by ignoring the physical sizes of members and nodes (Fig.~\ref{fig:single-polygon}).
+In practice, a node is a sphere and a member is a cylinder with non-zero radius.
+To make the system more realistic we can increase the derived obstacle region by considering the physical radii of VTT components.
 In the obstacle region, every polygon is converted into a polyhedron.
-For example, for the VTT shown in Figure~\ref{fig:single-polygon}, the blue polygon defined by node $v_1$ and edge module $(v_6, v_8)$ is one obstacle polygon for node $v_0$, and this polygon is converted into a polyhedron shown in Figure~\ref{fig:exp-obs}.
+For example, for the VTT shown in Fig.~\ref{fig:single-polygon}, the purple polygon defined by node $v_1$ and edge module $(v_6, v_8)$ is one obstacle polygon for node $v_0$, and this polygon is converted into a polyhedron shown in Fig.~\ref{fig:exp-obs}.
 The boundary of this obstacle polyhedron is composed of five polygons that can be obtained as follows: